jjpsos/klirr-jing/crates/cli/README.md

 ```

 > [!NOTE]
-> The transaction day might be a different month than the value you put in `--month`, e.g. if
+> The transaction day is allowed to be a different month than the value you put in `--month`, e.g. if
 > if you had an expense on last of June but wanna include that expense in the invoice made in July
 > should save the expense under July.